elehcar/the-maze/README.md

 # the-maze
 Project made by computer engineering for Embedded System

-Files must be uploaded to pJForth in the following order:
+Files must be uploaded to pijFORTH in the following order:
 1. se-ans
 2. init
 3. font